smandhai/ZELDA-COMBIN/README.md

 - Add settings file for initalising variables and storing EAGLE login
 - Add core zELDA functionality

 Note: I want to apologise for the delay in getting this repository filled.
 Following the completion of my PhD, I jumped straight into a new position and haven't had time to actively collate the required files.
-I am aiming to have a fully functional zELDA pipeline ready for you to use by the end of 2023.
+I am aiming to have a fully functional zELDA pipeline ready for you to use in the near future.
+In the meantime, if you are interested in using zELDA, please email: soheb_mandhai_ at _manchester.ac.uk